twirphp/twirp/docs/getting-started/usage.rst

 The original library offers two clients to be generated differing in the underlying serialization: JSON and Protobuf.
 This library only offers Protobuf as per the official recommendation.

+.. note:: This may change in the future based on demand.

 Using the client is quite trivial, you only need to pass an endpoint to the generated client: